 If you’d like to find out if your insurance discount is honored at ClearChoice, make an appointment for a free LASIK consultation, and bring your insurance card along.

 Flexible Spending Accounts (FSAs) are often used to pay for laser eye surgery.
-These plans allow you to divert pre-tax salary into an account for out-of-pocket health care, if your employer offers it.
+These plans allow you to divert pre-tax salary into an account for out-of-pocket health care if your employer offers it.
 In 2018, the maximum employee contribution to an FSA is $2650.
-It’s likely you will will have to pay a portion of your LASIK surgery by other means.
+It’s likely you will have to pay a portion of your LASIK surgery by other means.

 In conclusion, most people don’t have coverage for laser eye surgery via their medical insurance.
 There are ways that costs can be reduced via pre-tax accounts and vision care insurance plan discounts.
 Want to find out more?
 Schedule yourself a free consultation today and a highly trained consultant will be able to answer all your questions about laser eye surgery for you.